What are the best things to do in Burlington, VT in winter?

 It is a perfect scene experience to invite magic and romance by sipping a glass of wine sitting in front of a wood burn fireplace at the end of the day.
 Or to get up in the morning and slowly enjoy a hot coffee while watching the white wonderland just outside your window.

-You can choose to stay at a romantic feel with amazing mountains or forest views, such as this Robert Frost Mountain Cabins, located just outside Burlington in the quaint town of Middlebury.
+You can choose to stay at a romantic feel with amazing mountains or forest views, such as this Robert Frost Mountain Cabin, located just outside Burlington in the quaint town of Middlebury.

 Or if you are traveling with a group of up to 6 people this Rustic Lake House on Lake Champlain is a wonderful choice.
 I just recommend renting way in advance, as they tend to go fast!